girip11/python_learning/clean_code_python/2_pythonic_code.md

 ## Creating custom sequences

 * In python, when an object is accessed like `myobject[key]`, magic method `__getitem__` is invoked on that object.

 * Sequence in python should implement `__getitem__` and `__len__` methods.

 * Sequences can be used in the `for .. in` loop.

+* In the `__getitem__`, when the key is not found in the sequence, we need to raise `IndexError`.
+This error will be used by `for..in` loop as the terminating condition.
+No other exception is recognized as the terminating condition of the sequence iteration by the `for..in` loop.

 * Approaches to create custom sequences
   * Wrapper over sequences from standard library